13 best omakase restaurants in Singapore for the most authentic Japanese dining experience [Jan 2025 update]

 Facebook | Instagram | Website

-8. Hamamoto
+7. Hamamoto

-best omakase - hamamoto
+Omakase Spots - hamamoto

 Hamamoto is the eponymous debut of Chef Kazuhiro Hamamoto, formerly of Ki-Sho, so you know that you’ll need a lot of patience when trying to score a seat at this prestigious Kappo omakase restaurant, which seats only 12 pax.
+For those who wish to dine undisturbed, there’s also a private dining room which seats 5.

 The Japanese spot intertwines sushi and kaiseki art, emphasising seasonal ingredients.
 The cuisine embodies Chef Kazu’s philosophy that food nourishes the soul.

-Chef Hamamoto has 3 omakase menus: Hamamoto Lunch (S$280) for lunch, and Hamamoto Classic (S$425) and Hamamoto Experience (S$550) for dinner.
+Chef Hamamoto has 3 omakase menus: Hamamoto Lunch (S$280++) for lunch, and Hamamoto Classic (S$425++) and Hamamoto Experience (S$550++) for dinner.

 The omakase experience is exquisitely well thought out, starting from the custom ceramic lacquerware which uses an ancient Totai Shiiki technique that fuses porcelain and lacquer, to the house sake Hamamoto 7, which is created in collaboration with the iconic Tatenokawa Brewery from Yamagata prefecture.
-Needless to say, the food preparation is carried out with the utmost care and tenacity, with Chef Hamamoto reimagining each season’s best ingredients.

 58 Tras Street, Singapore 078997